DREP [old] Reaches Market Capitalization of $6.74 Billion (DREP)

 DREP [old] Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as DREP [old] directly using U.S. dollars.
-Investors seeking to trade DREP [old] should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy DREP [old] using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as DREP [old] directly using U.S. dollars.
+Investors seeking to acquire DREP [old] should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy DREP [old] using one of the exchanges listed above.

 Receive News & Updates for DREP [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DREP [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.